SeisComP/seiscomp/doc/base/glossary.rst

       A localized area or volume generating coherent, usually transient seismic waveforms, such as an earthquake, explosion, vibrator etc.

+   semblance
+      Normalized :term:`beam power`.

    signal-to-noise ratio
-      The comparison between the amplitude of the seismic signal and the amplitude of the noise; abbreviated as SNR.
+      The comparison between the amplitude of the seismic signal and the amplitude of the noise; abbreviated as :term:`SNR`.

    slab
-      Usually, the part of the lithospheric plate that is underthrusting in a subduction zone and is consumed by the Earth's mantle is called slab.
+      Usually, the part of the :term:`lithospheric <lithosphere>` plate that is underthrusting in a subduction zone and is consumed by the Earth's mantle is called slab.

    slab pull
-      The force of gravity causing the cooler and denser oceanic slab to sink into the hotter and less dense mantle material.
+      The force of gravity causing the cooler and denser oceanic :term:`slab` to sink into the
+      hotter and less dense mantle material.
 The downdip component of this force leads to downdip extensional stress in the slab and may produce earthquakes within the subducted slab.
 Slab pull may also contribute to stress on the subduction thrust